AllstaRawR/FILFY/README.md

 - [ ] Integrate SkyPatcher for O.W.L. for Books Covers Skyrim
 - [ ] Convert remaining FLs to FLM or SkyPatcher to remove 100-200 plugins
 - [ ] Update conflict resolution patches for new SkyPatcher situation and store their Source
-- [ ] Integrate `Conflicts Check - Static`, `Conflicts Check - Dynamic`, & `SSEEdit Output` into Nexus Mods, removing as much as possible from the inlined Wabbajack files.

 </details>